telerik/blazor-docs/components/scheduler/overview.md

 To use a Telerik Scheduler for Blazor

 1. Add the `TelerikScheduler` tag.
 1. Populate its `Data` property with the collection of appointments/events the user needs to see.
-See the [Appointments Overview]({%slug scheduler-appointments-overview%}) article for details on the needed fields.
+See the [Data Binding]({%slug scheduler-appointments-databinding%}) article for details on the fields.
 1. Define the Views the user can toggle between in the `SchedulerViews` collection.
 Optionally, set their settings (such as days start and end) and choose a default View.

 >caption Scheduler first look and main features